Exposing Long-Tail Safety Failures in Large Language Models through Efficient Diverse Response Sampling: Results

 \section{Results}

-As described in Section~\ref{sec:task_setup}, we evaluate $\model$ on the $16$- and $64$-response generation tasks.
+As described in Section~\ref{sec:task_setup}, we evaluate $\model$ on the 16- and 64-response generation tasks.
 Since $\msg_{1024}$ generates all $1024$ full-length responses, it serves as an empirical upper bound for both $\model_{16}$ and $\model_{64}$.
 We therefore analyze results under two settings: (i) limited-generation comparison and (ii) comparison with full IID sampling.
-We also analyze response diversity, the distribution of toxic and non-toxic outputs selected by $\model$, and its computational efficiency along with hyperparameter sensitivity.
+We further analyze the coverage and diversity of failure modes uncovered by each method, and evaluate the practical utility of $\model$-generated outputs for safety hardening via adversarial fine-tuning.
+We then assess the computational efficiency of $\model$ and its sensitivity to hyperparameter choices.
+Finally, we broaden the scope of comparison by examining whether input-space prompt optimization methods can serve as a substitute for output-space exploration and establish the complementary nature of the two paradigms.